A generalized Kac-Moody algebra of rank 14: The of central charge

 \section{The \voa $V$ of central charge~$24$}

-In this section, we define a \voa $V$ of central charge~$24$ by glueing together the lattice \voa~$V_{\sqrt{2}D_{12}}$ with the $\Z_2$-orbifold \voa $V_{K}^+$ where $K=\sqrt{2}D_{12}^+$.
+In this section, we define a \voa $V$ of central charge~$24$ by gluing together the lattice \voa~$V_{\sqrt{2}D_{12}}$ with the $\Z_2$-orbifold \voa $V_{K}^+$ where $K=\sqrt{2}D_{12}^+$.
 Then we compute its character as a representation for the natural Heisenberg subalgebra of~$V$.